prisma/prisma-engines/query-engine/driver-adapters/js/smoke-test-js/README.md

 In the current directory:
 - Run `pnpm prisma:planetscale` to push the Prisma schema and insert the test data.
 - Run `pnpm planetscale` to run smoke tests using `libquery` against the PlanetScale database.
+  For more fine-grained control:
+  - Run `pnpm planetscale:libquery` to test using `libquery`
-- Run `pnpm planetscale:client` to run smoke tests using `@prisma/client` against the PlanetScale database.
+  - Run `pnpm planetscale:client` to test using `@prisma/client`

 ### Neon